This post may contain affiliate links. Please read our disclosure policy.

 My preferred method is to use an oven, sprinkling each slice (or the entire loaf) with some vegetable or beef broth (1-2 Tbsp should be enough, too much will make the slices soggy).
 Then cover the dish with aluminum foil and bake it in the oven at 300ºF/150ºC until heated through (10-15 minutes for slices, up to 30 minutes for a whole loaf).

-Alternatively, you can microwave individual slices by covering them with a damp paper towel and heating it for 1-2 minutes in 30-second intervals until hot.
+Alternatively, you can microwave individual slices by covering them with a damp paper towel and heating them for 1-2 minutes in 30-second intervals until hot.
 Steaming slices for 3-5 minutes also works well for super moist slices.

 More Delicious Dinner Recipes